Skip to content

 This theater was built by the Romans in the first century BC.
 Its ruins were uncovered in the 1800s, and while they are partially visible today, much of the space has been revamped or covered with modern materials as it continues to be a working theater with events on throughout the year.

-And of course, don’t miss the attached museum with mosaics, Roman statues, tombs, as well as everyday items recovered from excavations of ancient Verona.
+There is also a museum with mosaics, Roman statues, tombs, as well as everyday items recovered from excavations of ancient Verona.

-Best Verona Tour Options
+Verona Tour Options

 One day in Verona, Italy